 What makes them float in the air?

-Our LTA-aircraft use an aerostat that enables floatation in accordance with Archimedes’ principle by displacement of the atmosphere (air), developing buoyancy (aerostatic lift).
+Buoyant and semi-buoyant aircraft use an aerostat that enables floatation in accordance with Archimedes’ principle to displace the atmosphere (air), developing buoyancy (aerostatic lift) proportional to the weight of air displaced as a result.
 This is a natural effect due to gravity, but acts in the opposite direction, where light vessels are pushed up by the medium they are in.
 Archimedes’ principle states “a body floating or submerged in a liquid is buoyed up by a force equal to the weight of the liquid displaced”.
 In this respect the atmosphere (air) behaves in a similar way to liquids.
-Indeed our own body experiences the buoying effect; where, if one weighed oneself in a vacuum chamber (not recommended), it would be found that our ‘true weight’ is a little more (about 700 gm more, generally not noticeable) than our ‘effective weight’ in the atmosphere.
+Indeed, our own body experiences the buoying effect; where, if one weighed oneself in a vacuum chamber (not recommended), it would be found that our ‘true weight’ is a little more (about 700 gm more, generally not noticeable) than our ‘effective weight’ in the atmosphere.
 In water the effect is noticeable because water has somewhat greater density.

 Are they piloted?

-Our LTA-aircraft will be operable in various ways: 1) by a single pilot, 2) remotely controlled and 3) autonomously.
-Modern avionics and navigation instruments will be used and air traffic control is similar to helicopter operations because they fly in similar ways.
+LSL’s dirigible buoyant aircraft will be operable in various ways: 1) by a single pilot, 2) remotely controlled and 3) autonomously flown.
+Modern avionics and navigation instruments will be used and control is similar to helicopter operations because they fly in similar ways.
 The flight deck is the compartment below the main module.
 This position gives the pilot a 360 degree view of the surrounding airspace and ground operations.
-As well as many monitoring sensors around the aircraft, the pilot also will be able to view all around via CCTV cameras (something not especially available to pilots of other aircraft) and lights.
+As well as many monitoring sensors around the aircraft, the pilot also will be able to view in all directions via CCTV cameras (something not especially available to pilots of other aircraft).

 How do O-D airships fly?

-O-D airships fly in a similar way to helicopters except that they won’t tilt so much.
+LSL’s O-D airships will fly in a similar way to helicopters, except that they won’t tilt so much.
 They will remain essentially upright from pendulum stability when moving forwards, backwards, sideways, up, down or rotating around their vertical axis (precession).
 Due to the aerostat’s lenticular profile (like a discus) they have no apparent front, side or back.
-These airships therefore will be able to move in any direction without turning to face that direction.
+These airships therefore will be able to move in any direction without turning to face the flight direction.

-Changes to compass heading, acceleration and slowing all happen very gradually and gently, so there will be virtually no g-forces felt – similar to free balloon flight.
+Changes to compass heading, acceleration and slowing all will happen gradually and gently, so there will be virtually no g-forces felt – similar to free balloon flight.